 Ayushmann Khurrana Thinks Priyanka Chopra’s Voice Would Be Perfect For Pooja From Dream Girl

-Ayushmann Khurrana's much awaited film, Dream Girl hit theatres today.
+Ayushmann Khurrana's much-awaited film, Dream Girl hit theatres today.
 The film is a comedy in which we see the versatile Ayushmann donning the avatar of a woman for the first time.
-Ayushmann plays a character by name Karamveer Singh, a man who works at a female friendship call centre, speaking in the voice of a woman over which the whole town goes crazy.
+Ayushmann plays a character called Karamveer Singh, a man who works at a female friendship call centre, speaking in the voice of a woman over which the whole town goes crazy.
 His alter ego is named Pooja.
 Recently, Ayushmann said that Priyanka Chopra has the perfect voice for Pooja.

 Speaking to Times Of India, Ayushmann said that he thinks Priyanka Chopra has one of the best voices.
 If it wasn't him, then she would have nailed the voice over for his character Pooja from Dream Girl.